RadonCoding/binsafe/README.md

 #### Protection

-- **Attestation**: a leading sequence of VM-blocks runs anti-debug and integrity checks whose results feed into the decryption chain.
+- **Attestation**: anti-debug and integrity checks are woven into the key derivation process, so any tampered or debugged environment silently corrupts decryption.

 ## Testing